Hi, mermaid! This post is for you if you are about to rent or buy a surfboard and you are not sure which one is the right for you.

 This decision is quite personal, because depends on many factors.

-A shortboard, 6.0, but pretty wide and thick.
+My first surfboard was a shortboard, 6.0, but pretty wide and thick.
 It floated as much as a funboard but was light and easy to handle outside and in the water.
 Was the perfect board for me.

 - Your height